devchallenges-io/curriculum/3-javascript/1-javascript/14-oop.md

   - Best practices for writing maintainable OOP code include utilizing clear naming conventions for classes and methods, adhering to SOLID principles, implementing effective error handling, and ensuring proper documentation of code to facilitate understanding and maintenance.
 ---

-# Master Object-Oriented Programming in JavaScript: A Step-By-Step Guide
+# Object-Oriented Programming in JavaScript: A Step-By-Step Guide

 **Object-Oriented Programming (OOP) in JavaScript** is a powerful way to organize and structure code.
 It goes beyond just being a concept; it's a practical approach that mirrors how we understand and interact with the real world.
 By grouping properties and actions into objects, this methodology simplifies complex codebases into manageable and intuitive parts.